 The adaptive contouring capabilities of memory foam makes it a top contender for the best mattress for side sleepers award.

 Soft to medium feel memory foam mattresses deliver perfect plushness for irresistible comfort no matter what side you sleep on.
 Memory foam is also considered the best cooling mattress material - a good benefit for hot sleepers who have night sweats.

 Hybrid offers the best of both worlds.
-A combination of memory foam and coils had the stability the people often look for in a spring mattress, with the added benefits of layers of memory foam to ensure the body gets the right type of support.
+The combination of memory foam and coils has the stability the people often look for in a spring mattress, with the added benefits of layers of memory foam to ensure the body gets the right type of support.